Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-The set $U(t)=\{ u_1(t), \ldots, u_n(t) \}$ is called the \emph{(uncertainty) configuration} at time $t$.
-Entity $e_i$ is said to \emph{potentially encroach} upon entity $e_j$ in configuration $U(t)$ if $u_i(t) \cap u_j(t) \neq \emptyset$ (that is, there are potential locations for $e_i$ and $e_j$ at time $t$ such that $e_i \cap e_j \neq \emptyset$).
 In this way any configuration $U$ gives rise to an associated (symmetric) \emph{potential encroachment graph} $\PE^U$ on the set $\E$.
 Note that, by our assumptions above, the potential encroachment graph associated with the initial uncertainty configuration $U(0)$ is complete.